SaketGudimella/SIH/README.md

 - **Algorithms:** Edge detection, object detection, and image segmentation algorithms employed for comprehensive analysis.
 - **Data Handling:** COCO format and custom data handling techniques used for model training and evaluation.

+## Contributors
+Saket Gudimella
+Kishore Ravishankar
+Surya Narayanan
+Tharun Iyer
+Aarick Yadhuvir
+Suchi Arora

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.